robotframework/robotframework/doc/python/PythonTutorial.rst

   idea.

 * Python has several unit testing frameworks.
-Two of them, ``unittest`` and ``doctest``, are in the standard library.
+Two of them, :code:`unittest` and :code:`doctest`, are in the standard library.
 The former is immediately familiar for anyone who has used JUnit or some other xUnit framework and the other is interesting because it allows using function doc strings for tests.

 * Dive Into Python has really good chapters about